lob/lob-openapi/CONTRIBUTING.md

 ## Contract Testing

 We test our API contracts using the [Prism client](https://meta.stoplight.io/docs/prism/docs/guides/http-client.md).
-We run the tests with [multi-tape](https://www.npmjs.com/package/multi-tape), and [tape-promise](https://www.npmjs.com/package/tape-promise) for async/await support.
+We run the tests with [ava](https://github.com/avajs/ava/blob/main/docs/01-writing-tests.md).
 The contract tests run on github whenever you push to github and/or open a pull request.

 To run the existing tests locally: